The Contrary-Minded Woman

 "The Contrary-Minded Woman" (Norwegian: Kjerringa mot strømmen) is a Norwegian folktale originally collected by authors Peter Christen Asbjørnsen and Jørgen Moe in their book Norwegian Folktales.
 This story tells the tale of a Contrary Wife and a Husband arguing over how grain is to be cut causing a fight and the eventual drowning of the wife.
 However, in death, the wife still being contrary floats upstream ending the tale.
 This story is part of a continuation of P. Chr.
 Asbjørnsen's and Jørgen Moe's original compendium of fairy tales Norske Folkeeventyr.
 In the original collection, the story's name is Kjerringa mot strømmen.
 It has since been translated multiple times with multiple names such as Goody Gainst-the-stream by Dasent, The Old Woman Against the Stream by Iverson, and The Contrary-Minded Woman by Braekstad.
-Braekstad's and Dasent's translations came in in 1859 and 1897 respectively, altering words and occasionally removing stories to appeal to the wider audience the English translation could reach.
+Braekstad's and Dasent's translations came in 1859 and 1897 respectively, altering words and occasionally removing stories to appeal to the wider audience the English translation could reach.
 Iverson's translation came recently and has helped remove some challenging language barriers from the 1800s for the newer generation of the 2000s.

 The original collection of Norwegian Folktales was catalyzed by the works of the Brothers Grimm and their collections of fairytales.
 With their first volume which sold out and prompted several other collections of Norwegian folk tales in the later years.
 The publication of fairytales marked a unique separation and definition of Norwegian culture.
 With Norway gaining partial independence in 1814 through a written constitution.
 Allowing separate and personal Norwegian culture to grow and flourish.